jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 * using accessors to  read a property and to replace  its value (after checking it),

-* reject any key which is not declared in the class,
+* reject  any property  which  is  not declared  in  the class  (check enabled  when using  an accessor,  not  enabled if  using the  hashmap syntax),

 * stricter checks on  property `grade`, which should  be "`a`", "`b`", "`c`", "`d`" or "`e`" and nothing else,